Nia White Belt Training

 - United States

-Vickie is a Black Belt Nia Teacher, White Belt Trainer, and yoga teacher whose purpose is to inspire through movement.
-With over 24 years of experience in the movement arts, Vickie brings somatic skill and playful self-discovery to every Nia class, training, and retreat she leads.
+Vickie is a Black Belt Nia Teacher, White Belt Trainer, Yoga teacher and MELT Method Hand and Foot Teacher whose purpose is to inspire through movement.
+With over 25 years of experience in the movement arts, Vickie brings somatic skill and playful self-discovery to every Nia class, training, and retreat she leads.
 She studied Human Sciences at Marylhurst University, and also yoga with SarahJoy Marsh, Julie Gumestead, Jennie Fox and Paul Gould.
 One of the first Nia teachers in Portland, OR, Vickie managed Nia's International Headquarters for 7 years, helping to spearhead an awareness of Nia in the Northwest.

 A key leader in adapting Nia and yoga for teens, Vickie specializes in teaching high-schoolers through the West Linn/Wilsonville Wellness Program.
 In 2006, she developed the Holistic Wellness curriculum, where she also offers seminars on nutrition and the physiology of stress.
 Vickie's intent is to help teens connect to their body through movement - an act that supports them in making healthy personal choices inside and outside the classroom.